nojaf/blog/content/blog/world-domination-part-one/index.md

 ## Bare metal Alchemist

 All these changes on the compiler side at `dotnet/fsharp` are shipped as the [FSharp.Compiler.Service](https://www.nuget.org/packages/FSharp.Compiler.Service) NuGet package.
 The release schedule of these packages is a bit of mystery and appears to be tied to the .NET SDK releases.
-As I'm not known for patience, I started looking for a way we could have these changes faster.
+As I'm not known for my patience, I started looking for a way we could have these changes faster.
-*TD;DR*, we are now creating our own [Fantomas flavoured FSharp.Compiler.Service](https://www.nuget.org/packages/Fantomas.FCS) package.
+Long story short, we are now creating our own [Fantomas flavoured FSharp.Compiler.Service](https://www.nuget.org/packages/Fantomas.FCS) package.

 ![Fantomas FCS Bender meme](fantomas-fcs.png)

-I wrote some prose on [the technical details](https://github.com/fsprojects/fantomas/blob/master/docs/Fantomas-V.md), but the short version is that we take the files we need from `dotnet/fsharp` at a known commit pointer and expose the parser tailored to the needs of Fantomas.
+I wrote some prose on [the technical details](https://github.com/fsprojects/fantomas/blob/master/docs/Fantomas-V.md), but the gist is that we take the files we need from `dotnet/fsharp` at a known commit pointer and expose the parser tailored to the needs of Fantomas.
 End-users don't need to worry about this, as this is all happening under the hood.

 ### Code generation